 The following is a guest post from Dr. Kaylene Henderson.
-Please see below for more information about Dr. Henderson plus a giveaway!

 I once heard that young children are hardwired to dream about frightening, child-eating creatures.
 Apparently it’s an evolutionary advantage to have had a few practice runs before being chased by a real saber-tooth tiger.
 These nightmares affect 50% of children and occur most often in the 3-6 year age group.
 Children’s brains have adapted to modern times though so instead of saber-tooth tigers it is now monsters which haunt our young children at night since these are the threatening figures that our little ones are exposed to in books and television shows.

 The ways in which your child might express their night-time fears will depend on how often they’re frightened and on their age and language skills.
 Perhaps your child has become an expert in delaying tactics as bedtime approaches.
 Or does your little one start to panic as you tuck them in under the covers?
 Maybe you have a regular night-time visitor clambering up into your bed?
 My oldest child who was aged two at the time would wake screaming in the middle of every night.
 It was only after many months of this that we realized that her fear of sleep was a result of the monsters who visited her in her dreams, threatening to devour her.

 If, as I was, you are battling your child’s bedtime fears, here are ten helpful tips that I have learnt from my dual roles as a Child Psychiatrist and as an experienced monster-battling mother:

 Be aware of what your toddler is exposed to.

 Children learn so much from books and television yet don’t have the experience to know what is real and what themes are fantasy.
 To make matters worse, children’s movies and stories are often filled with monsters, child-eating wolves and murderous (and horribly misrepresented) step-mothers.